Aadam-Gafar/Mono-Landing-Page/README.md

 ## What Is Mono?

-Mono is a small collection of calm, focused tools for video.
+Mono is a small collection of distraction-free tools for video.

 **Mono for Desktop** helps you organise and watch videos stored on your own computer.
 Build a clean local library, add folders, tags, and descriptions, then search and resume playback - all without touching what's on disk.